Getting overdraft protection

 Courtesy fees

-If you don’t have overdraft protection and can’t cover a transaction, some financial institutions might allow the transaction to go through and charge you a small fee for the overdraft.
+Say you don’t have overdraft protection and can’t cover a transaction.
+Some financial institutions might allow the transaction to go through and charge you a small fee for the overdraft.
 Financial institutions sometimes call this an overdraft courtesy fee, ad-hoc fee or casual overdraft fee.
 It can help you avoid a more expensive NSF fee.

 Your financial institution may only charge this fee the first time you can’t cover a transaction.
 You may have to pay an NSF fee if you go into overdraft a second time and don’t have overdraft protection.

-If you’re charged an overdraft courtesy fee, consider if overdraft protection would be worthwhile.
+If they charge you an overdraft courtesy fee, consider if overdraft protection would be worthwhile.

 Interest charges

 When your bank account is overdrawn, you pay interest each calendar day on the amount you owe.
-The annual interest rate for overdraft protection is usually between 19-22%.
+The annual interest rate for overdraft protection is usually around 21-22%.

 Remember that interest charges are only part of the cost of using overdraft.
 Pay-per-use fees can significantly increase your total banking costs.